cmarr768/reactredux/README.md

 I pulled this together from my react redux app and used the concepts from the redux tutorial found http://redux.js.org/docs/basics/ExampleTodoList.html and from this https://github.com/happypoulp/redux-tutorial.

+I changed the folder structure to describe what types of files will be found in them.
+Using materialize.css.